lambdacrash/jgp/README.md

 In this case, the answer is quite trivial - 10/0.1.
 The optimal input rate is 100 hostnames per second.
 Each thread will handle at most 10 hostname per second.

-In order to guarantee a constant memory usage - a bounded queue length, the mean input rate must be smaller or equal to the mean output rate.
+In order to guarantee a constant memory usage - a bounded queue length, the mean input rate must be smaller or equal than the mean output rate.

 [More details](http://en.wikipedia.org/wiki/Queueing_theory)